 How to Fix Your account wasn’t changed to this Microsoft account.
 Code: 0x80070057

-With Windows 8, Microsoft introduced Microsoft accounts – accounts that had Microsoft email accounts attached to them and accounts that used the email addresses as logon usernames, and the feature has been a part of every version of the Windows Operating System that has been released since.
-People using Windows 8 or higher also have the option to switch from local user accounts to Microsoft accounts by attaching Microsoft email accounts to them, or to switch from Microsoft accounts to local user accounts by removing the affiliated Microsoft email accounts.
-However, unfortunately, many Windows 8.1 fail when they try to switch from a Microsoft account to a local user account or vice versa and see an error message containing error code 0x80070057.
+With Windows 8, Microsoft introduced Microsoft accounts, which were accounts that had Microsoft email accounts associated with them.
+These accounts utilized the email addresses as logon usernames.
+This feature has been a part of every version of the Windows Operating System released since then.
+People using Windows 8 or later also have the option to switch from local user accounts to Microsoft accounts by linking Microsoft email accounts to them.
+Alternatively, they can switch from Microsoft accounts to local user accounts by removing the affiliated Microsoft email accounts.
+Unfortunately, many users of Windows 8.1 encounter a problem when they try to switch from a Microsoft account to a local user account, or vice versa.
+They may see an error message containing the error code 0x80070057.

 It has been discovered that this problem is caused when the local machine permissions for the Microsoft email account in question have somehow been corrupted.
 Thankfully, this issue can be resolved by simply deleting the offending account and then deleting specific registry keys.
 If you want to fix this problem, you need to: